Romania left without government after confidence motion fails

-Published on May 05, 2026 | Translated from Spanish
+Published on May 14, 2026 | Translated from Spanish

-The Romanian executive has collapsed after the prime minister lost a confidence motion that he himself had called to strengthen his leadership.
+The Romanian executive has collapsed after the prime minister lost a confidence motion he himself called to strengthen his leadership.
 The opposition gathered the necessary votes to defeat him, plunging the country into a political crisis.
 Internal tensions and economic challenges mark the context, although the specific causes of the parliamentary collapse are not detailed in the available information.

 Political instability halts state digitalization 🏛️